Programming-The-Next-Step/Target_shooting_game/Report.md

 shown an overview of their performance - 3 targets representing the 3 levels appear on the screen and yellow dots mark the correct shots that the user made.

+The game at play looks like this at any given point.
+The user can track their progress by observing the 'Lives', 'Score' and 'Level' information at the top of the screen.
+This information updates with every click the user makes (or after the target moves to a new location on its own):

 ![Play](Play.jpg)

+Once the game is finished, the user can see how they did on the overview per level:
 ![Overview](Overview.jpg)

 ## Measurements
 The experiment will be used to measure subjects' accuracy, reaction time and precision.
 The game stores a csv file that shows the user's performance.
-In this file are stored: the level of the game, coordinates of the target shot, reaction time, and whether the shot succesfully hit the target.
+In this file are stored: the level of the game, coordinates of where in the target the correct shots appeared, reaction time, and whether the shot succesfully hit the target.
+The resulting .csv file looks as shown bellow:

 ![CSV](CSV.jpg)